≡ Menu

 While this is the best way…

 To treat this condition, you will find that the costs of the medications quickly add up.
-An uninsured owner is likely to leave the pet to it instead of taking up these options, but remember how disgusting it is and how high the chance of infection is before you consider taking this path.
-Infection can lead to sepsis and even death, so don’t take the chance and get your fur baby treated!
+An uninsured owner is likely to leave the pet to it instead of taking up these options but remember how disgusting it is and how high the chance of infection is before you consider taking this path.
+Infection can lead to sepsis and even death, so don’t take the opportunity and get your fur baby treated!

-Which brings us to…
+This brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+This is why if you feel like your pet may have Panniculitis (or any other health issue), you will want to have them checked out by a vet ASAP!

 Because…

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?